 The MYLE is integrated with several applications and triggers specific actions, like marking a date in a calendar, twitting an idea or counting calories consumed over the day.

-Every day your mind generates 70,000 thoughts, make 2,000 decisions and 200 of them are averagely finished whiled the rest are forgetten and lost.
+Every day your mind generates 70,000 thoughts, makes 2,000 decisions and 200 of them are averagely finished while the rest are forgotten and lost.

 The solution could be easily defined as collection, processing, action and visualization.
-The processed to make this step happened where very complex and implied the integration of several different moving parts that needed to share information flawlessly without any interruption.
+The process to make this step happen where very complex and implied the integration of several different moving parts that needed to share information flawlessly without any interruption.

 This is going to be done by the wearable device synched with a mobile phone via Bluetooth.